 Public Function GetObject( _ Optional ByVal PathName As String = Nothing, _ Optional ByVal [Class] As String = Nothing _ ) As Object

 Optional.
 String.
 The full path and name of the file containing the object to retrieve.
-If PathName is omitted, Class is required.
+If PathName is omitted or is a zero-length string (""), Class is required.

 Required if PathName is not supplied.
 String.
 A string representing the class of the object.
 The Class argument has the following syntax and parts:

 No object of the specified class type exists.